JEC1100/CV/James Condon.md

   - Being a loving father to my wonderful little daughter.

 ## Personal Interests
-I love ideas, concepts, numbers, lateral thinking problems, researching speculative technology, writing dystopian fiction.
+I love ideas, concepts, lateral thinking problems, researching speculative technology, and writing dystopian fiction.
 I take long walks with my dog, Ernest, finding some of my best solutions to issues surface then.
 My daughter and I can build anything out of Play-Doh.

 ## Where to find me
 Beautiful Newcastle, North Yorkshire, or any of the following: